 The Story of the 1990 Topps George Bush Baseball Card

 Back when George Bush was President (George H.W.
 Bush, that is), Topps produced a baseball card specifically for the Commander in Chief.
 The rarity generated a lot of buzz at the time.
-The 1990 Topps George Bush baseball card has become a piece of hobby history that most collectors can only dream of owning.
+As the years have passed, the 1990 Topps George Bush baseball card has become a piece of hobby history that most collectors can only dream of owning.

-An article in the second issue of Topps Magazine said the 1990 Topps George Bush had a print run of 100 cards.
-The card is numbered USA1.
+An article in the second issue of Topps Magazine said the 1990 Topps George Bush (#USA1) had a print run of 100 cards.
 It is not known if Topps held onto any copies other than one Shorin had autographed during his meeting with the President.
-It was reported that at least one copy made its way into packs.
-A People Magazine piece from 1990 sites how one collector claims to have pulled one from a pack they bought at an Illinois card shop.
+It was also reported that at least one copy made its way into packs.
+A People Magazine piece from 1990 cites how a collector claims to have pulled one from a pack they bought at an Illinois card shop.

 PSA has unraveled a bit more of the mystery behind the card, discovering there is an easy way to tell if the card was presented to President Bush.
-White House copies have a small layer of coating.
+White House copies have a layer of coating, making it appear glossy.
 Those that came from elsewhere do not.
 That's not to say versions without the coating are necessarily fake, but they weren't among those given to the President.
 PSA says that this also points to more than the 100 stated 1990 Topps Baseball George Bush cards being in existence.
-PSA estimates one former employee brought about 70 copies onto the secondary market and there are bound to be others.
-The card is still exceptionally rare.
+PSA estimates one former Topps employee brought about 70 copies onto the secondary market and there are bound to be others.
+Nevertheless, the card is still exceptionally rare.

-A year later, collectors got their chance at George Bush cards in 1991 when Topps made cards for Operation Desert Storm.
-Since then, the President has appeared in lots of sets including autographs in a couple of Donruss/Panini products.
+A year after the 1990 card was issued, regular collectors got their chance at George Bush cards when Topps made 1991 Operation Desert Storm.
+Since then, the President has appeared in lots of sets, including autograph and memorabilia version in a couple of Topps and Donruss/Panini products.

-Collectors finally get a more realistic chance at pulling a "1990" Topps George Bush baseball card from a pack in 2013 Topps Archives Baseball, or at least a reprint.
-Topps has included it in the 2013 Topps Archives New Errors inserts.
-Only thing is it's not the same card.
+Collectors finally got a more realistic shot at pulling a "1990" Topps George Bush baseball card from a pack in 2013 Topps Archives Baseball, or at least a reprint.
+Topps included it in the 2013 Topps Archives New Errors insert.
+The only thing is it's not the same card.
 This new version uses the same 1990 design but pictures the other President Bush, his son, George W. Bush.